 What is Green Mold?

-- Reduce Indoor Humidity – The more humid your house is, the more probable mould spores will thrive.
+Reduce Indoor Humidity – The more humid your house is, the more probable mold spores will thrive.
 Reduce humidity by boosting ventilation in your house to keep the air from getting heated and stagnant.
 Large appliances, such as washers and dryers, as well as your bathroom and kitchen, should be vented.
 Turn on air conditioners and dehumidifiers as well to decrease moisture in the air.
 If you don’t already have an air conditioner or a bathroom exhaust fan, check How to Install a Window Air Conditioner and How to Install a Bathroom Exhaust Fan.

-- Prevent Condensation – Insulate external walls, roofs, windows, and pipes to decrease the possibility of condensation creating moisture.
+Prevent Condensation – Insulate external walls, roofs, windows, and pipes to decrease the possibility of condensation creating moisture.